artemtomchuck/jobUtils/SublimeText_plugins/move_selected_text_to_the_end_of_file/README.md

 # Deployment
 * Open folder "C:\Users\username\AppData\Roaming\Sublime Text\Packages\User" and copy here move_selected_text_to_the_end_of_file.py file.
 * Open Sublime Text -> Preferences -> Key Bindings.
-Modify "Default (Windows).sublime-keymap" file to map some keyboard combination to new command.
+Modify "Default (Windows).sublime-keymap" (in User folder) file to map some keyboard combination to new command.
 E.g. in order to map for F1 add the following entry:
 <pre>
 { "keys": ["f1"], "command": "move_selected_text_to_the_end_of_file"}
 </pre>